-Kenneth G. MacKendrick has taught in the Department of Religion, University of Manitoba since 2002.
+Kenneth G. MacKendrick teaches in the Department of Religion, University of Manitoba.
 His doctoral thesis on the early writings of Jürgen Habermas was completed at the Centre for the Study of Religion, University of Toronto and has been published by Routledge as Discourse, Desire, and Fantasy in Jürgen Habermas’ Critical Theory (2008).
-He has also published articles on critical theory and religion, postmetaphysical thinking, discourse ethics, imaginary companions, thanatology, the writings of Chuck Palahniuk, and Marvel comics.
-MacKendrick’s teaching interests include contemporary Christianity, evil and world religions, method and theory in the study of religion, rituals of death and mourning, myth and mythmaking, the imagination, and religion in popular culture.
-His current research focuses on Habermas’s recent writings on religion as well as the relation between interstitial entities and games of make believe.
-He is a member of the editorial review board for the series Studies in Critical Research on Religion in association with Brill Academic Publishers and Haymarket Books, research associate of the Center for Critical Research on Religion, and editor of the Theory and Method section of the online journal Religion Compass.
+He has also published articles on critical theory and religion, myth and mythmaking, and religion and the imagination.
+MacKendrick’s teaching interests include contemporary Christianity, evil and world religions, method and theory in the study of religion, myth and mythmaking, and religion in popular culture.
+His current research focuses on theorizing the scope and function of the imagination in culture.

 Kenneth G. MacKendrick